2022 Winter Olympics: The most memorable and historic moments in women's sports

-As the 2022 Winter Olympics come to a close, On Her Turf is taking a closer look at some of the most memorable moments from women’s sports in Beijing.
+With the 2022 Winter Olympics now in the rearview mirror, On Her Turf is looking back at some of the most memorable moments from women’s sports in Beijing.

 Team USA wins women’s Olympic medal count